 To effectively lead engineering teams a leader must understand and recognize the ingredients of healthy teams, great team players, and effective communication.
 These ingredients are the foundation to being able to improve team dynamics and mentor other leaders.
 I have found the following to be the most influential books when it comes to working with and leading engineering teams.

 - Presentation Zen: Simple Ideas on Presentation Design and Delivery by Garr ReynoldsGreat leaders are great communicators.
 In today’s world too many presentations have speakers reading bullets from text heavy slides.
 Garr Reynolds details how to construct a presentation, design the slides, and deliver inspirational messages to any audience.
-If you are giving presentations, this is a must read.
+If you are giving presentations, then this is a must read.